DaanishhShaikh/DaanishhShaikh/README.md

+# Hi there, I'm Danish 👋

-# Hi there,I'm Danish, a passionate developer from India.
+I am a passionate developer from India.
 Welcome to my GitHub profile!
-Here you'll find a collection of my projects and contributions in the field of Computer Science. 👋
+Here you'll find a collection of my projects and contributions in the field of Computer Science.

 ## 📊 Stats